Mortgage protection insurance

 - Most mortgage lenders offer to arrange mortgage protection insurance for you when you apply for a mortgage.

 - It may be convenient for you to arrange your mortgage protection insurance through your lender as you can pay your premium as part of your mortgage repayments.
 However, you should always shop around for a policy.
+It is important when shopping around that you compare both cover and price.
+A policy may appear cheaper on the surface but not have as much cover as another, slightly more expensive one.

 - Be aware that if you buy a policy through your lender, you may be under the lender’s group policy.
 This may restrict you if you want to switch your mortgage later on.